AtomicCodeLabs/chummy/research/USER_QUESTIONS.md

 ## Product UX Questions

-What are you thinking when you first sign in?
-What stands out to you?
+_What are you thinking when you first sign in?
+What stands out to you?_

-What's your first impression of the extension?
+_What's your first impression of the extension?_

-- It's pretty

-Where do you start?
+_Where do you start?_

-What would keep you from using this project?
-In other words, what turns you off?
+_What would keep you from using this project?
+In other words, what turns you off?_

-How would you go about opening a file?
+_How would you go about opening a file?_

-- Opening new tab, active

-How would you go about bookmarking/unbookmarking a file?
+_How would you go about bookmarking/unbookmarking a file?_

-Try opening another repository?

-- Can't do it from extension
-- When opening a repository, had to click on file to update files in repository
-- Clicking on main body of repository in open tabs should jump to most recent repository.

-How would you go about searching for code in a repository?
+_How would you go about searching for code in a repository?_

-- thought it was case sensitive
-- not indexed
-- search intuitively for flename
-- filename is more important
-- Fix search results descriptor for in:path search
-- search for repositories

-Is searching from the search and bookmark pages intuitive?
+_Is searching from the search and bookmark pages intuitive?_

-- when I click search result, open in current tab (should be consistent with explorer section)

-How would you send feedback?
+_How would you send feedback?_

-- intuitive

-Try out all the settings in the settings page.
+_Try out all the settings in the settings page.
 What is the easiest setting to use?
-What is the hardest to understand?
+What is the hardest to understand?_

-How would you log out?
+_How would you log out?_

-Was the interface easy to understand?
+_Was the interface easy to understand?_

-- a little biased bc you've seen it before

-What if file is deleted
-Other pages not being removed
-Main window doesn't sync up with left on active
-Jump to file that's open

-- Extension is only one direction

-Where did window go?

-- In windows, it has own icon

-Compact not really compact

-Synchronization bugs in general

-- like when you change tabs while on different sections

-When maximized it should be visible.
-Make it top left

-Whenever clicking browser action, focus extension

-copy to clipboard?

-feature to bookmark repos, files, folders

-restore from last session would be useful

-not sticky is preferable

-Clicking between windows should come to the front